pippinbarr/cart253/topics/software/software.md

 One of the great things about __VS Code__ (and most development-oriented text editors) is that it provides great base functionality but also a huge range of *extensions* that you can use to add specific functionality you want.
 Feel free to browse the range of extensions available by going to the "extensions" section of the program - notably via the symbol of three squares (one offset) on the left hand side of the editor.

+Arguably the most important extension for you to install right away is the *Live Server* extension.
+This will add a "Go Live" button at the bottom right of your editor allowing you to see your code running in a browser.
+To install it:

+1. Click on the "extensions" icon on the left hand side of VS Code
+1. Search for "Live Server" (it's the one with almost 39 million downloads!)
+1. Click on the "Install" button for the "Live Server" extension

 ## GitHub Desktop

 We will be using __version control__ as a central part of this course.
 To make our lives easier we're going to use __GitHub Desktop__ so we have a nice user-interface to version control.